 Even when applying nail polish at home, I always make sure to do it in a ventilated room so that there is limited exposure to the fumes.

-Most important and the only sore-fire step to avoid the toxins, however, is switching to a non-toxic brand or brands.
+Most important and the only sure-fire step to avoid the toxins, however, is switching to a non-toxic brand.

 Clean Nail Polish

 The market for safe or safer nail polish has exploded in recent years.
 New brands are popping up, and older brands are adding safe lines to their regular offerings.
 What exactly makes nail polish safe then?
 Most commonly, you’ll come across nail polishes that are terms 5-free, 7-free, or 10-free.